ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 ![AE5900_Remote_v2](/pictures/v218mar2.jpeg)

-For using RX and TX audio via the RJ45 microphone connector, please note the following:

-1. Omit the jack-to-600:600 transformer circuit and connect one 103 ceramic capacitor in paralel with the lines and one 100 Ohm resistor in series on signal line.
-The RX audio is then tapped from the microphone/RJ45 connector via EXT-AF and ground.
-2. Proper grounding of the transceiver becomes more important than ever.
-This alone can prevent approximately 90% of RF interference from reaching the sound card.
-3. The audio settings will change slightly because the capacitors attenuate the signal more than the transformer circuit.
-You will need to turn up the volume on the transceiver.
-4. You have to plug a jack plug into the PA/EXT output as a dummy.

 ### About the Device & Why

 The Albrecht AE-5900 is the fantastic new (2026) FM/AM/SSB/CW radio that I didn't expect.
 It offers huge potential for lots of fun and has "infected" me again after 35 years of radio silence.